 Sir Arthur Wellesley’s victory over the French army of Marshal Junot in Portugal on 21st August 1808 which nearly brought about the ruin of his military career

-The previous battle in the British Battles series is the Battle of Assaye
+The previous battle in the British Battles series is the Storming of Seringapatam

 The next battle of the Peninsular War is the Battle of Corunna